top of page

 It’s not quite as simple as making a few calls, setting appointments with the majority of your customers, and them coming into your office ready to be cross-sold to.

-Following the tips in this post will help you to lay the groundwork for a successful annual insurance review program in your agency.
+Following the tips in this post will help lay the groundwork for your agency’s successful annual insurance review program.

 Set Goals & Intentions